Qiskit/qiskit-metapackage/docs/install.rst

 .. note::

-  If you are an IBM Q Network members, you must specify more than just an API token by using the following commands.
+  If you are an IBM Q Network member, you must specify more than just an API token by using the following commands.

 If you are a member of the IBM Q Network, you must pass an additional argument to ``IBMQ.save_account()``.
 The ``url`` argument can be found on your q-console